brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 ## Derivatives of `transform`

-Several of the above views that are labeled "not proposed" are variations on a common theme: `addressof`, `indirect`, and `move` are all basically wrappers around `transform` that take `std::addressof`, `std::dereference` (a function object we do not have at the moment), and `std::move`, respectively.
-Basically, but not exactly, since one of those functions doesn't exist yet and the other three we can't pass as an argument anyway.
+Several of the above views that are labeled "not proposed" are variations on a common theme: `addressof` and `indirect` are basically wrappers around `transform` that take `std::addressof` and `std::dereference` (a function object we do not have at the moment), respectively.
+Basically, but not exactly, since one of those functions doesn't exist yet and the other we can't pass as an argument anyway.

 But some sort of broader ability to pass functions into functions would mostly alleviate the need for these. `views::addressof` is shorter than `views::transform(LIFT(std::addressof))` (assuming a `LIFT` macro that wraps a name and emits a lambda), but we're not sure that we necessarily need to add special cases of `transform` for every useful function.

+There are two that stand out as being slightly different though.

 ### `views::as_const`

-There's one that stands out as being slightly different though: `views::as_const` isn't quite the same as a `transform` over `std::as_const`, because of the existence of proxy references. `std::as_const` only accepts lvalues, so something like:
+`views::as_const` isn't quite the same as a `transform` over `std::as_const`, because of the existence of proxy references. `std::as_const` only accepts lvalues, so something like:

 ```cpp
 std::vector<int> v;